1 - Energy States of Atoms

 In order to properly understand the atom, we have to start with an observation that holds true for every system in the universe - lower energy is the ultimate goal.
 Everything you see in the world follows this principle.
 It is why when a fast-moving car (the energy of motion) crashes, you hear sound (a type of energy) corresponding to the speed it was moving.
 Energy represents the stability of a system and the less of it you have, the more stable you are.
 Said another way, if a system built up energy and could not release it, for whatever reason, it would be considered unstable.
 That’s when you get explosions.

-There is a formula out there that explains the electric force that keeps electrons apart and attract electrons to the nucleus.
+There is a formula out there that nicely explains the electric force - Coulomb’s Law.
+We will go through the terms of this equation in full.

 Coulomb's Law, which states F, the force, equals k, the Coulomb Constant, multiplied by the quotient q 1 times q 2 (q being the magnitude and sign, positive and negative, of charges) divided by r, the distance between charges.